pdf/zfs_exporter/README.md

 # ZFS Exporter

 Prometheus exporter for ZFS (pools, filesystems, snapshots and volumes).
 Other implementations exist, however performance can be quite variable, producing occasional timeouts (and associated alerts).
-This exporter was build with a few features aimed at allowing users to avoid collecting more than they need to, and to ensure timeouts cannot occur, but that we eventually get useful data:
+This exporter was built with a few features aimed at allowing users to avoid collecting more than they need to, and to ensure timeouts cannot occur, but that we eventually return useful data:

 - __Pool selection__ - allow the user to select which pools are collected
 - __Multiple collectors__ - allow the user to select which data types are collected (pools, filesystems, snapshots and volumes)